-Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package as a plan member.
+Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package.
 These extra benefits are called "Optional Supplemental Benefits."
 If you want these optional supplemental benefits, you must sign up for them and you may have to pay an additional premium for them.
 The optional supplemental benefits described in this section are subject to the same appeals process as any other benefits.

-Essence Advantage Gold offers two Optional Supplemental Benefits ("OSB") packages.
-These packages include vision and dental services as an optional benefit to our members for a monthly premium.
-The monthly premium for each OSB package can be found in the table below.
-We refer to the premium for the optional supplemental benefits as the "OSB premium".
+Essence Advantage Gold (HMO) offers vision and dental services as an optional benefit to our members for a monthly premium of \$20 per month.
+We refer to the premium for the optional supplemental benefits as the "OSB premium."

-To add the optional supplemental benefits to your Essence Advantage Gold, you must voluntarily enroll into the optional supplemental benefits.
+To add the optional supplemental benefits to your Essence Advantage Gold, you must voluntarily enroll into the Optional Supplemental Benefits.
 If you choose to enroll into the optional supplemental benefits, your monthly OSB premium will be in addition to any Medicare premium, plan premium, and any late enrollment penalty that may apply.